 Stainless steel slewing bearing is usually produced for severe working conditions such as high moisture or outdoor environment.
-Slewing rings made of stainless steel are rust resistance so have longer service life.
+Slewing rings made of stainless steel are rust-resistant so have a longer service life.

-Stainless steel material for slewing bearings also have different types, such as 304 and 440, so what's the differences between them?
+Stainless steel material for slewing bearings also has different types, such as 304 and 440, so what's the difference between them?
 Check "Difference between 304 and 440".

-1. Corrosion resistance, can work under water or in high moisture environment.
+1. Corrosion resistance, can work underwater or in a high moisture environment.

 2. Washable.
-Stainless steel bearings can be washed, so convenient to arrange maitenance.
+Stainless steel bearings can be washed, so convenient to arrange maintenance.

 3. High wearability.